Rufus Wheeler Peckham (1809–1873): Judicial career

+Personal life

 Family

-Peckham had three sons by his first wife, Isabella Adoline Lacey, who died on April 4, 1848 at the age of 35.
+Peckham had three sons by his first wife, Isabella Adoline Lacey, who died on April 4, 1848, at the age of 35.
 Rufus Wheeler Peckham (1838–1909) followed in his namesake father's footsteps as a lawyer and in three of the positions that his father had held in New York: as the Albany district attorney (1869–1872), as a New York Supreme Court judge (1883–1886), and as a judge on the New York Court of Appeals (1886–1895).
 He remarried to Mary Elizabeth Foote (1830–1873).

 The younger Peckham never went into Congress, however, but served on the Supreme Court of the United States from 1895 until his death.
 Peckham's oldest son, Wheeler Hazard Peckham (1833–1905), was also a lawyer who practiced in New York City.
 Wheeler was also nominated to the U.S. Supreme Court but the Senate failed to confirm him.
 Peckham had another son named Joseph Henry, who died at the age of 17 on April 2, 1852.

 Death

 Peckham and his second wife, Mary, were among 226 passengers and crew of the steamer SS Ville du Havre lost at sea, while the couple were en route to southern France to improve his failing health.
 The ship sank after colliding with the Scottish vessel Loch Earn in the north Atlantic Ocean on November 22, 1873; Peckham's last words were reported to be, "Wife, we have to die, let us die bravely."
 His remains were never recovered, and a cenotaph was erected at Albany Rural Cemetery in Menands, New York.

+Upon Peckham's death, the New York State Bar Association published a book compiling remembrances held at the New York Court of Appeals, state bar association, New York City courts, Rensselaer County bar association, Greene County bar association, and various courthouses across New York State.